deemp/arbitrary-rank-tutorial/README.md

 - GHC has a Core representation of Haskell programs based on the System FC [^GhcSystemFcOutdated][^GhcSystemFcCurrent].

-- [Core.AST](./arralac/src/Language/Arralac/Core/AST.hs) provides a Core language representation based on untyped lambda calculus [^LambdaCalculusIntroduction].
+- [Core.AST](./arralac/src/Language/Arralac/Core/AST.hs) provides a Core language representation based on untyped lambda calculus [^ATutorialIntroductionToTheLambdaCalculus].
 It only has lambda abstraction, application, `let`-bindings and literals.

   - The Core `AST` with scoped bindings is constructed via the `free-foil` [^FreeFoilLibrary] library.
 This representation enables capture-avoiding substitution which can be used for evaluating terms.